simoncblyth/opticks/notes/issues/more_complex_test_geometry_using_bringing_PMTSim_to_U4.rst

 * TODO: compare PMTSim PMT and Mask Managers with the lastest ones

 TODO : gx level translation and CX running of U4VolumeMaker::PV GEOM hama_body_log
 -------------------------------------------------------------------------------------

-* gx: tests/G4CXSimulateTest.cc
+* :doc:`gxs_high_level_translation_of_U4VolumeMaker_Geant4_geometry`

-With the water rock border surface get simpler history as no BT into Rock and than AB
+With the water rock border surface get simpler history as no BT into Rock and then AB
 --------------------------------------------------------------------------------------

 HMM : currently 5000 mm  halfside box of water, so rather excessively big

 * also beam only 49mm radius
+* TODO: resize geometry to suit input photon starting point and PMT dimensions

 ::